engelberger/euclidean_fast_attention/README.md

 For example usages check the `examples/` folder.
 It contains an examples for basic usage of the `EuclideanFastAttention` `flax` module.
 Additionally, you can find examples on how to train an O(3) equivariant MPNN with enabled / disabled EFA block to reproduce the results from the paper.

+### Datasets
+A few data sets that are used throughout the examples are included here in the repository under the `datasets` folder.
+All datasets can be found in the corresponding [zenodo repository](https://doi.org/10.5281/zenodo.14750286).

 #### Citation
 If you find this repository useful or use the Euclidean fast attention algorithm in your research please